joliva/rpi_zero_mysensor_gateway/Readme.md

 3. Attach Long Range NRF24L01 + PA + LNA RF Transceiver to the insert (e.g. super glue)
 4. Wire the radio (NRF24L01) to the rPI zero header
 5. Press the insert onto the rPI zero
-6. Install M3x25 screws through bottom, insert and into the top
+6. Install M3x25 screws through bottom, insert, and finally into the top

 # Print Settings